-I use Alfred for all sort of triggers, including launching applications and initiating Google searches, but I also like it for pasting selected content from filtered lists.
+I use Alfred for all sorts of triggers, including launching applications and initiating Google searches, but I also like it for pasting selected content from filtered lists.

-For example, I have a filter list of affiliate links that I use in articles, emails, and other newsletters.
-Using Alfred, I can easily access this list by simply typing the assigned keyword, “link” in the search window, and it will in turn display my list of affiliate links.
+For example, I use a filter list of affiliate links in articles, emails, and other newsletters.
+Using Alfred, I can easily access this list by simply typing the assigned keyword, “link,” in the search window, and it will, in turn, display my list of affiliate links.

-After I select an item from the list, I simply hit the Return key and Alfred automatically pastes that item in the most current document.
+After I select an item from the list, I hit the Return key, and Alfred automatically pastes that item into the most current document.

-Instead, I use a Keyboard Maestro macro that enables me to trigger the Down Arrow key by pressing the assigned keyboard shortcut, Command+J. I use Option+J to trigger the Up Arrow key.
+Instead, I use a Keyboard Maestro macro to trigger the Down Arrow key by pressing the assigned keyboard shortcut, Command+J. I use Option+J to trigger the Up Arrow key.

-If you’re interested in learning more Keyboard Maestro, check my YouTube videos here.
+To learn more about Keyboard Maestro, check my YouTube videos here.